India national cricket team

 The India men's national cricket team represents India in international cricket.
-It is governed by the Board of Control for Cricket in India (BCCI) and is a full member nation of the International Cricket Council with Test, One Day International and Twenty20 International status.
-India are the current holders of the T20 World Cup, the ICC Champions Trophy and the Asia Cup.
+It is governed by the Board of Control for Cricket in India (BCCI) and is a full member nation of the International Cricket Council with Test, One Day International (ODI) and Twenty20 International (T20I) status.
+India are the current holders of the T20 World Cup, the ICC Champions Trophy, and the Asia Cup.

-The team has played 597 Test matches, winning 185, losing 187, with 224 draws and 1 tie.
-As of August 2025, India is ranked fourth in the ICC Men's Test Team Rankings with 107 rating points.
-India have played in two of the three World Test Championship finals, finishing runners-up in 2021 and 2023.
+The team has played 601 Test matches, winning 187, losing 188, with 225 draws and 1 tie.
+India have played in two of the three World Test Championship finals, finishing runners-up twice in 2021 and 2023.

-The team has played 1,069 ODI matches, winning 568, losing 447, tying 10 and with 44 ending in a no-result.
-As of September 2025, India is ranked first in the ICC Men's ODI Team Rankings with 124 rating points.
-India have appeared in the World Cup final four times and have won the title twice.
-India have also won the Champions Trophy three times.
+The team has played 1,082 ODI matches, winning 576, losing 452, tying 10, and with 44 ending in a no-result.
+India have played in the World Cup final four times and have won the title twice in 1983 and 2011.
+They have also won the Champions Trophy, a record three times in 2002^{s}, 2013, and 2025.
+India have also won the ODI Asia Cup for a record seven times.

-The team has played 259 Twenty20 International matches, winning 172, losing 72, tying 7 and with 8 ending in a no-result.
-As of August 2025, India is ranked first in the ICC Men's T20I Team Rankings with 271 rating points.
-India have won the T20 World Cup twice.
+The team has played 291 T20I matches, winning 194, losing 81, tying 7, and with 9 ending in a no-result.
+India have played in the T20 World Cup final four times and have won the title, a record three times in 2007, 2024, and 2026.
+India have also won the T20I Asia Cup for a record two times.

 History

 Early history (1700s–1918)

 The British first brought cricket to India in the early 1700s, with the first cricket match played in 1721.
-It was played and adopted by Kolis of Gujarat who were sea pirates and outlaws who often looted the British ships.
-The East India Company tried to manage the Kolis through cricket and were successful, In 1848, the Parsi community in Mumbai formed the Oriental Cricket Club, the first cricket club to be established by Indians.
+It was played and adopted by Kolis of Gujarat .The East India Company tried to manage the Kolis through cricket and were successful.
+In 1848, the Parsi community in Mumbai formed the Oriental Cricket Club, the first cricket club to be established by Indians.
 After slow beginnings, the Europeans eventually invited the Parsis to play a match in 1877.
 By 1912, the Parsis, Hindus, Sikhs and Muslims of Bombay played a quadrangular tournament with the Europeans every year.
 In the early 1900s, some Indians went on to play for the England cricket team.
 Some of these, such as Ranjitsinhji and Duleepsinhji were greatly appreciated by the British and their names went on to be used for the Ranji Trophy and Duleep Trophy – two major first-class tournaments in India.
 In 1911, an Indian men's cricket team, captained by Bhupinder Singh of Patiala, went on their first official tour of the British Isles, but only played English county teams and not the England cricket team.